 Although the explanatory variables proved to be empirically important, nearly half of cross-section variance remained unexplained by our model.
 The country-specific effects make therefore out-of-sample estimation for the new EU members more challenging, especially in the case of the adjustment path.
+Therefore, we constructed three different probability measures to assess whether credit dynamics in those countries can be deemed to be excessive.

 Credit/GDP ratios are, in general, below the levels justified by the macroeconomic variables in CEE countries.
-Out-of-sample estimations suggest that by and large credit growth observed in the last decade in these countries is justified by fundamentals; it represents the equilibrium deepening of the financial sector.
+Out-ofsample estimations suggest that by and large credit growth observed in the last decade in these countries can be justified by fundamentals; it represents the equilibrium deepening of the financial sector.